Ccolina03/LiveBusVolume/README.md

 Our platform offers a broad range of benefits that extend well beyond simple transit monitoring:

 - **Extended Hardware Lifespan & Maximized ROI:**
-  Leverage existing camera infrastructure to extract new value, maximizing the return on previous investments and reducing the need for new capital expenditures.
+  Use existing camera infrastructure to extract new value, maximizing the return on previous investments and reducing the need for new capital expenditures.

 - **Operational Efficiency:**
   Real-time insights empower transit agencies to adjust schedules and routes dynamically, reducing wait times and ensuring optimal resource allocation.